chadac/cacrawford.org/content/projects/mcagent.md

 ---
-title: "mcagent"
+title: "mcagent: autonomous agent for minecraft"
 repo: "mcagent"
-description: "Ongoing project to implement an intelligent agent for the game Minecraft."
+description: "Ongoing personal project to implement an intelligent agent for the game Minecraft."
 date: 2017-09-05T19:35:02-05:00
+year: 2016
+weight: 8
 ---